 The Sentosa Express charges a S$4 fare upon entry at Sentosa station (HarbourFront).
 Thereafter, rides within Sentosa island and outbound rides exiting at Sentosa station are free of charge for all commuters, regardless if they have entered Sentosa island using the Sentosa Express.

 A contactless card called the Sentosa Pass can be purchased at Sentosa station for S$4, allowing entry into Sentosa island via the monorail.
 Payment can be made using cash, NETS or major credit cards (VISA, MasterCard, AMEX and JCB).
 Alternatively, visitors can use their CEPAS cards at the fare gantries of Sentosa station, where the S$4 fare will be deducted.

 Sentosa Islander membership cardholders have unlimited rides on the Sentosa Express for the duration of their validity.

 The Sentosa Express operates on the Hitachi small-type monorail rolling stock, operating in a two-car formation with an operator’s cab at each end.
 Cars are permanently coupled with a gangway connection in between.

 Six trains are in service, each painted in a different colour scheme: Red, Orange, Green, Blue, Purple and Pink.
 All trains are based out of the Sentosa Express depot next to Beach station, which also stables maintenance vehicles.

-Due to signalling upgrading works, the Sentosa Express’ operating hours were shortened between Mondays and Thursdays from 1 May 2016 to 31 December 2016, with the last trains departing Sentosa and Beach stations at 10:00pm, two hours early.
+Due to signalling upgrading works, the Sentosa Express’ operating hours were shortened between Mondays and Thursdays from 1 May 2016 to 31 December 2016 and 3 Jan 2017 to 30 Nov 2017, with the last trains departing Sentosa and Beach stations at 10:00pm, two hours early.